Smartling/SmartlingHelp/_articles/gdn/gdn-integration/handle-plurals-in-a-gdn-project.md

 ---
 layout: article
-title: Handle Plurals in a GDN Project
+title: Specifying Plurals in a GDN Project
 draft: false
 Applies to:
   GDN: false